 However, there are certain NASCAR races that attract more attention, and therefore more betting action, than others.

-This includes traditional NASCAR Grand Slam races like:
+This list includes the traditional NASCAR Grand Slam races:

-NASCAR now offers more betting options than ever before.
+NASCAR now offers more betting options than ever.

 In addition to fastest lap time, various other NASCAR race props include: